cqpancoast/solaria/README.md

 action and then communicates the effect of those choices back to the game proper
 - [Zork](http://textadventures.co.uk/games/view/5zyoqrsugeopel3ffhz_vq/zork),
-and your own program to make more games just like it
+and/or your own program to make more games just like it

 Despite its text-based focus, Solaria is _view agnostic_, meaning that the framework is built for any arbitrary input and output.
 Potentially, the